-Tim nods quickly when I ask if he always has ideas for the next song floating around in his head.
+Tim nods when I ask if ideas for the next song float continuously around in his head.
 “Songwriting is a state of mind, and I try to keep that part of my brain open to creativity on any given day,” he tells me.
-He describes having coffee with a project photographer recently.
+He describes a recent coffee meeting with a project photographer.
 In conversation, the photographer used the word “weightless.”
-Tim, snapping his fingers, says the word jumped out at him, and he went home and wrote a song for his new EP.
-When I prod, he confides the chorus only took him a few minutes to come up with.
-The rest of the song “took a bit longer” – a couple of hours!

-Nowadays, Tim spends a large portion of his time writing for television and films.
-“It is now a big part of what I do and how I make a living,” he remarks.
+Nowadays, Tim devotes a lot of time to writing for television and films.
+“It is now a big part of what I do and how I make a living,” he says.
 Unlike many artists, Tim owns the rights to his songs, and he is able to license his music for tv, movies, and advertisements, even wedding videos.
-Writing a song for licensing purposes is distinctly different, for Tim anyway.
-“I am writing, not necessarily from experiences, but with a concept (a farewell or a beginning or an event) in mind,” he explains.
+Writing a song for licensing purposes is a different ball game.
+“I am writing, not from experiences, but with a concept (a farewell or a beginning or an event) in mind,” he explains.

-White, a gift to his bride in 2014, is one of Tim’s songs doing well in the licensing space.
-Like White, the catchy Dance also does well with streaming, downloads, and licenses.
+White, a gift to his bride in 2014, does well in the licensing space.
+Like White, the catchy Dance is also successful in streaming, downloads, and licenses.
 I love Forever Starts Today, and so did the 20 million people watching the NCIS season finale in May.
-Tim’s grin grows even bigger as he tells me the network ran the entire song, which is not common.
-If you have a song playing for a significant amount of time on a show, it gives the viewers a chance to Shazam it, Google it, play it again, or record it.
+Tim grins as he tells me the network ran the entire song, which is not common.
+If a song plays for a significant amount of time on a show, it gives the viewers a chance to Shazam it, Google it, play it again, or record it.
 “It was incredibly fun,” he smiled.
-More good news – on the latest iPhone update, Forever Starts Today is featured in the Memories section of the Photos app.

 You can expect a new project and several releases from Tim early next year.
 He is excited about the slicker, “poppier” sounds.
 His Idol days?
 “They feel like a dream, and I am thankful for where they led me,” he responds.
 He loves all aspects of his music business but admits he still “aims for the moon.”
 In his gracious way, he says he’d “love to play in a huge arena, receive instant feedback, hear my songs on the radio.”
 “Nothing can beat that,” he adds.